-The Dashboard allows you to use any data aware dashboard item as a filter for other dashboard items (Master Filter).
-End-users can select elements in a Master Filter item (grid records, chart bars, pie segments, etc.) to filter data in other dashboard items by the selected values.
+`The Dashboard allows you to use any data-aware dashboard item as a filter for other dashboard items (Master Filter).
+The values of the selected elements (grid records, chart bars, pie segments, etc.) in the Master Filter item are then used as the filter values for data displayed in other dashboard items.

-Range Filter is a special type of dashboard item that displays a chart with selection thumbs and allows you to filter out values displayed along the argument axis.
+Displays a chart with selection thumbs and allows you to filter values on the argument axis.

-The Master Filter item supports two selection modes.
+A Master Filter item supports two selection modes:

-To enable/disable master filtering, use the Multiple Master Filter or Single Master Filter buttons in the Data Ribbon tab.
+To enable/disable master filtering, use the Multiple Master Filter or Single Master Filter buttons in the Data ribbon tab page's Interactivity group.

 In code, use the DashboardItemInteractivityOptions.MasterFilterMode property.